GiorgiArsenadze/Shaping-Dark-Photon-Spectral-Distortions/README.md

 # Code

-The notebooks folder contains main_calc.ipynb Jupyter notebook that reproduces the calculattion and the plot in the paper.
+The notebooks folder contains main_calc Jupyter notebook that reproduces the calculattion and the plot in the paper.

 # Authors
 * Giorgi Arsenadze; ga1348@nyu.edu